 For aspiring industry leaders, the San Francisco Bay Area is the perfect place to further technology and management skills and build valuable relationships.
 CMU-SV is a part of the dynamic atmosphere of Silicon Valley, fueling creativity and entrepreneurship.
 Students are prepared to meet technological and managerial challenges, to succeed in the 21st-century workforce, and to take a proactive part in shaping the future of the software and technology industry.

 Degrees in Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering (ECE) offers three-degree programs at Carnegie Mellon University's Silicon Valley campus.
+The Department of Electrical and Computer Engineering (ECE) offers two degree programs at Carnegie Mellon University’s Silicon Valley campus.

 - Master of Science in Software Engineering — exclusively at CMU-SV